-Solar for schools, libraries, local gov't, your church, and non-profits
+Solar for schools, libraries, local gov't, non-profits, and even your church

 Tax-exempt organizations across Wisconsin are increasingly utilizing solar power.
 With rising electricity prices tax-exempt organizations, such as schools, churches, local governments, libraries, and more are going solar as it offers cost savings and financial stability, as well as providing good stewardship of the earth's resources.